 Recently Dominion hosted a webinar called "Avoiding Burnout", conducted by Michelle Steffes.
 During the webinar, Michelle shared valuable information on how to avoid stress and burnout while at work.
-Steffes mentioned that 8 in 10 employed Americans are stressed, and according to a Work Stress Survey conducted in 2013, the number increased by just 10% in one year.
-Some of the main reasons employees are stressed are increased demands, endless tasks, and not getting enough help at work.
+Steffes mentioned that 8 in 10 employed Americans are stressed, and according to a Work Stress Survey conducted in 2013, that number increased by just 10% in one year.
+Some of the main reasons employees are stressed include increased demands, endless tasks, and not getting enough help at work.
 Studies show that a little bit of stress is not always a bad thing, but too much can lead to burnout.
 Psychologists Herbert Freudenberger and Gail North have divided the burnout process into 12 phases.

 The beginning of the process is often an obsession to prove oneself.
 This phase tends to affect employees who are willing to accept responsibility at any time.
 They have a desire to prove themselves at work not only to their co-workers but also themselves and have a difficult time saying "no" to extra work.

 During this stage, the feelings from the first phase become exaggerated.
 In order to meet their personal high expectations, employees take on more work they think they can handle.
 Because of this, the employee feels obligated to do everything on his or her own and finish it before the deadline.
 During this stage, the employee also finds it hard to prioritize tasks.

 Because of the amount of work the employee has taken on, their schedule leaves no time for anything else other than work.
 The employee, therefore, neglects important daily activities such as sleeping, eating, and spending time with loved ones.
 The employee sees the situation as being normal and some have actually described it to be comfortable.
 During this phase the employee’s lifestyles become unhealthy and the first small errors start to appear.